Polomolok: Demographics

 Polomolok has a population of 176,671 people as per census data of 2024, thus making it the most populated town (next to Koronadal City) in the province.

 Based on its latest population, it is the most populous municipality in Mindanao, the largest municipality in the Soccsksargen Region and 12th most populous municipality in the Philippines.
 Cebuano is widely spoken and is the native language of majority of the municipality's inhabitants.
 Tagalog is also widely spoken and understood in the municipality.
 There is also a minority Kapampangan-speakers who are also residents in the municipality.
 Hiligaynon, Ilocano, Maguindanaon, Maranao, T'boli, Blaan, Teduray and Pangasinan are also spoken to varying degrees by respective ethnolinguistic communities within the municipality.

 Economy

-The Municipality of Polomolok prides its successful implementation of its Revenue Generation Program as an exemplary practice.
-The purpose of the program is to increase local revenues from collection of real property taxes and other fees and charges; update Municipal Tax Ordinance; Conduct Business Tax Mapping; and system automation.
-Rank 2nd on the rich municipalities and cities in Mindanao with less percentage of poverty incidence.
+The Municipality of Polomolok implemented a Revenue Generation Program to increase local revenues through the collection of real property taxes and other fees and charges, update the Municipal Tax Ordinance, conduct business tax mapping, and automate systems.
+The municipality ranks second among municipalities and cities in Mindanao with a low poverty incidence.